neoglez/BatchManager/README.md

     ```

 2. To be able to use the assets under /batch-manager/public you can either install the module [AssetManager](https://github.com/RWOverdijk/AssetManager) or copy the files to your public directory.

+#### Creating the table

+You must create the required table in order to use the default `BatchManager\Mapper\DbBatchMapper`.
+You may use the schema located in data/batch.sql.

+`>mysql database < data/batch.sql`